Frequently Asked Questions

 Who are the members of PAGE?

 The Cooperative Educational Service Agency (CESA) #1 is located in southeastern Wisconsin and includes 45 public school districts in six counties.
 Membership in PAGE is open to any of these school districts.
-Our member districts include: Elmbrook, Fox Point-Bayside, Franklin, Germantown, Grafton, Greendale, Kettle Moraine, Menomonee Falls, Milwaukee, Muskego-Norway, New Berlin, Oconomowoc, Racine Unified, South Milwaukee, Waukesha, Wauwatosa, West Allis-West Milwaukee, and Whitnalll.
+Our member districts include: Cedarburg, Elmbrook, Franklin, Germantown, Grafton, Greendale, Kettle Moraine, Menomonee Falls, Milwaukee, Muskego-Norway, New Berlin, Oconomowoc, Racine Unified, South Milwaukee, Waukesha, Wauwatosa, West Allis-West Milwaukee, and Whitnall.
 Any district within CESA #1 is eligible to become a member of PAGE.
 We welcome new member districts.
 For more information, please contact your district's gifted education coordinator or email us at firstname.lastname@example.org.

 What do the educator and parent representatives of PAGE do?